iNethi/gui-installer/README.md

 # iNethi GUI Installer
-A GUI installer app built with Electron to ease the process of installing the iNethi network system.
+A GUI installer app built with Electron to simplify the process of installing the iNethi network system.
+Find more details on the [iNethi website](http://inethi.org.za/software).

 ## Usage
 This app can be built from source or run from a pre-packaged application for Ubuntu Desktop 22.
 A